alimlamine/Supermarket-Smart-Stock-Manager/README.md

-# Supermarket AI Analyst 🛒
+# Smart Stock Manager 🛒

-A simple yet powerful tool designed to help supermarket owners and managers understand their sales and inventory data without needing any technical skills.
-Just upload your data, and ask questions in plain language!
+A powerful, AI-enhanced tool designed for supermarket owners and managers to directly manage their inventory and understand their data without needing technical skills.
+Upload your data, manage stock levels, and ask questions in plain language!

 <img width="1451" height="675" alt="image" src="https://github.com/user-attachments/assets/dc0be038-7b04-4d34-9a82-510cef2b91a7" />

 ## What is this?

+The Smart Stock Manager is your personal data and inventory expert.
+It has two primary functions:

+1.  **Stock Management**: It takes a standard product file (like a CSV from your inventory system) and displays it in an interactive table.
+You can search, sort, and directly edit stock quantities.
+When you're done, you can export your updated data as a new CSV file.
-The Supermarket AI Analyst is your personal, Multi-Language, data expert.
-It takes a standard product file (like a CSV from your inventory system) and lets you chat with an AI that understands your data.
-You can quickly get insights, identify trends, and make better business decisions.
+2.  **AI Analyst**: It lets you chat with an AI that understands your data.
+You can quickly get insights, identify trends, and make better business decisions based on your live inventory data.
+Any changes you make in the stock manager are immediately reflected in the AI's analysis.

-For example, you can ask:
+For example, you can:
+- View your entire product list and search for specific items.
+- Click on a stock number, change it, and see the update instantly.
-- "What are my top 5 best-selling products?"
+- Ask the AI: "What are my top 5 best-selling products?"
-- "Which items are running low on stock?"
+- Ask: "Which items are running low on stock?" (based on your latest edits)
-- "Show me a breakdown of sales by category."
+- Ask: "Show me a breakdown of sales by category."
-- "Give me a table of all dairy products."

 The AI will answer you in plain text and even create charts and tables to make the data easier to understand.

 ## Key Features

 - **Simple File Upload**: Securely upload your product data in the common CSV format.
+- **Interactive Stock Table**: View, search, and sort your product data with ease.
+- **Direct Stock Editing**: Click and edit stock levels directly in the table.
+- **Export to CSV**: Download your modified inventory data with a single click.
-- **AI-Powered Chat**: Ask questions in plain English, French, or Arabic and get instant answers.
+- **AI-Powered Chat**: Ask questions in plain English, French, or Arabic and get instant answers based on your current data.
 - **Automatic Visualizations**: The AI automatically creates bar charts, pie charts, and tables to visualize your data.
 - **Multi-Language Support**: The entire interface and the AI's responses work in English, French, and Arabic.
 - **Secure & Private**: Your API key is stored securely in your browser for your session only, and your data is not saved by this application.